 Objectives

-- Improve the digital skills of aspiring entrepreneurs.
+- To improve the digital skills of aspiring entrepreneurs

-- Provide best practices/methodologies for youth educators supporting the sustainable entrepreneurship sector.
+- To support youth educators supporting the sustainable entrepreneurship sector through good practices and methodologies

-- Raise awareness of sustainable entrepreneurship among youth across Europe through intensive outreach and an online campaign.
+- To raise awareness of sustainable entrepreneurship among young people across Europe through dissemination activities online and on the ground

 Activities

-- Learning materials for aspiring entrepreneurs in green business to support future green entrepreneurs by providing practical guidance and advice in setting up their entrepreneurial activity.
+- Development of learning materials for aspiring entrepreneurs in green business to support future green entrepreneurs by providing practical guidance and advice in setting up their entrepreneurial activity.

-- Online platform where aspiring entrepreneurs can reach the learning materials, test their newly acquired knowledge, share ideas and experiences with their pairs through a dedicated forum, and watch educational materials-video articles.
+- Creation of an online platform where aspiring entrepreneurs will be able to access the learning materials, test their newly acquired knowledge, share ideas and experiences with their pairs through a dedicated forum, and watch educational materials-video articles.

 Resources